lowriech/FlashFloodResponse/readme.md

 **Basic Workflow**
 Create bindings to particular data sources for easy, replicable analysis.

+### Current Progress (9/27/2019):

+Binding for Waze data created using the Google Sheets API.

 ### Current Progress (9/20/2019):

 Created a data fetching function, to automate grabbing data from various sources.
 Created some structure for local analysis.